beiduo/rx-store/README.md

 # React Store with rxjs & hooks

-this module provides a global store management for react 16+, depended on RxJs.
+this module provides a global store management for react 16+, depends on RxJs.

 also provide two useful hooks **useSubscriptionStack** and **useManualSubscription** to manage rx subscriptions within function components.